UstymHanyk/BookGoogle/README.md

   </ol>
 </details>

-## Implementation
+## :wrench: Implementation

 The following technologies were used to develop the system:
 1) Python 3.9
-2) HTML, CSS, JS
+2) HTML, CSS

-The backend of the website is taking advantage of the following cloud services:
+The backend of the website takes advantage of the following cloud services:
-1) GoodReads API - for retrieving text book reviews from GoodReads website.
+1) **GoodReads API** - for retrieving text book reviews from GoodReads website.
-2) YouTube Data API v3 - for retrieving links to video book reviews.
+2) **YouTube Data API v3** - for retrieving links to video book reviews.

 The backend also makes use of the following non-standard Python libraries:
 1) **nltk** - natural language toolkit.
 2) **langdetect** - language-detection library.
 3) **flask** - micro web framework.
-4) **requests** - convenient library for sending and HTTP requests.
+4) **requests** - convenient library for sending HTTP requests.

 The approximate description of the client-server communication is as follows:
 1) The server receives the title of the book from the client.
 2) The server gets information about the book with the most similar title using **GoodReads API**.
 3) The server retrieves the reviews of the book using **GoodReads API**.
-4) The server determines the language of each retrieved review using **langdetect** .
+4) The server determines the language of each retrieved review using **langdetect** library.
 5) The server measures the neutrality of each English review using **nltk** library.
 6) The server selects the reviews with the most emotionally neutral vocabulary.
-7) The server retrieves the link to the review of the book using **YouTube Data API v3**.
+7) The server retrieves the link to the video review of the book using **YouTube Data API v3**.
 8) The server sends the response to the client's request.
-The response contains information about the book, most useful reviews and link to the video book review on YouTube.
+The response contains the information about the book, most useful reviews and the link to the video book review on YouTube.

 ## 💻 Usage: